Aaron Booth

 Aaron James Booth (born 12 September 1996) is a New Zealand decathlete who won the gold medal in that event at the 2019 Summer Universiade.

-Booth has represented New Zealand at youth and senior level at the Oceania Championships in Tahiti and Cairns, and at senior level at the World University Games in South Korea, Taipei and Napoli.
+Booth had been involved with the sport since age 3, and he took up the decathlon after not seeing success in any individual event group.
+He represented New Zealand at youth and senior level at the Oceania Championships in Tahiti and Cairns, and at senior level at the World University Games in South Korea, Taipei and Napoli.

 He was the 2013 Oceania Octathlon Champion, the 2014 New Zealand Under 20 Decathlon Champion, and the 2015 Australian Under 20 Decathlon Champion.

 In 2019 Booth broke the New Zealand indoor Heptathlon record in Fayetteville with a score of 5819 points.
 He placed 8th at the NCAA Indoor champs in Birmingham Alabama.
 Booth then placed 6th at the NCAA Outdoor championships with a PB score of 7680 points.
 At the World University Games in Napoli he won the gold medal, adding to his bronze medal from the 2017 games, with another personal best score of 7827 points.